Electric and thermoelectric response for Weyl and multi-Weyl semimetals in planar Hall configurations including the effects of strain: Introduction

-The transport properties that have been widely studied in the literature include circular photogalvanic effect \cite{moore18_optical,guo23_light,kozii,ips_cpge}, circular dichroism \cite{sekh22_circular,ips_cd}, tunneling through barriers/wells \cite{mandal21_tunneling,ips-sandip,ips-sandip-sajid}, observation of negative magnetoresistance~\cite{lv21_experimental,huang15_observation,son13_chiral,moghaddam22_observation}, intrinsic anomalous Hall effect \cite{haldane,pallab_axionic,burkov_intrinsic_hall}, planar Hall and planar thermal Hall effects~\cite{son13_chiral,burkov17_giant,nandy_2017_chiral,nandy18_Berry,nandy_thermal_hall,amit_magneto,nag21_magneto,yadav22_magneto}, Magnus Hall effect~\cite{papaj_magnus,amit-magnus,sajid_magnus}, and magneto-optical conductivity~\cite{gusynin06_magneto,staalhammar20_magneto,yadav23_magneto}.
+The transport properties that have been widely studied in the literature include circular photogalvanic effect \cite{moore18_optical,guo23_light,kozii,ips_cpge}, circular dichroism \cite{sekh22_circular,ips_cd}, tunneling through barriers/wells \cite{mandal21_tunneling,ips-sandip,ips-sandip-sajid, ips_epj_trs}, observation of negative magnetoresistance~\cite{lv21_experimental,huang15_observation,son13_chiral,moghaddam22_observation}, intrinsic anomalous Hall effect \cite{haldane,pallab_axionic,burkov_intrinsic_hall}, planar Hall and planar thermal Hall effects~\cite{son13_chiral,burkov17_giant,nandy_2017_chiral,nandy18_Berry,nandy_thermal_hall,amit_magneto,nag21_magneto,ips-serena, *ips-mwsm-floquet}, Magnus Hall effect~\cite{papaj_magnus,das19_linear,sajid_magnus}, and magneto-optical conductivity~\cite{gusynin06_magneto,staalhammar20_magneto,yadav23_magneto}.
 In this paper, we will focus on the planar Hall and planar thermal Hall effects in the presence of strain.
-We will compute transport coefficients involving the chiral nodes of Weyl/multi-Weyl semimetals, featuring a linear dispersion along one direction which we choose to be the $z$-direction (without any loss of generality), and a quadratic/cubic dispersion in the plane perpendicular to it (i.e., along the $xy$-plane).
+We will compute transport coefficients involving the chiral nodes of WSMs and mWSMs.
+The mWSMs have hybrid anisotropic dispersions, featuring a linear dispersion along one direction which we choose to be the $z$-direction (without any loss of generality), and a quadratic/cubic dispersion in the plane perpendicular to it (i.e., along the $xy$-plane).